 We are one of the leading centres for patient recruitment in Emergency Medicine in the UK.
 Our academic studies have included the MIOPED study for the diagnosis of pulmonary embolism, which included 408 patients recruited exclusively at our centre over 12 months; the EVaMACS study for cardiac chest pain, which included a total of 804 patients in just over 12 months (again exclusively at our centre); the ACT trial for deep venous thromboembolism, which has included over 300 patients within 1 year; and the CHALICE study, which included over 22,000 patients from multiple centres.

 We also have an excellent track record for recruiting to multicentre studies.
-CMFT was a top recruiting site nationally for the 3CPO trial and is currently one of the top recruiters for the PROMISE trial, SEPTIFAST and TRAPID-AMI.
+CMFT was a top recruiting site nationally for the 3CPO trial, the PROMISE trial, SEPTIFAST, TRAPID-AMI, an evaluation of a novel point of care blood beta-HCG test, the PREFER-VTE trial, the CAMEO trial, Meningitis UK and many more.
 We welcome approaches from parties that are interested in recruiting at CMFT.

 |Dr Rick Body||Consultant in Emergency Medicine, CMFT.
 Honorary Lecturer in Cardiovascular Science, UoM||Rick on PubMed|